useAction

 Basic Usage

-Pass the API route path and optional configuration.
+Import a typed action reference from #actions and pass it to useAction.
+Input and output types are inferred end-to-end from the server action — no manual generics, and the HTTP method comes from the action itself.
 The composable returns reactive refs and execution functions immediately -- no request is made until you call execute or executeAsync.

 <script setup lang="ts">

-const { execute, data, error, status } = useAction<
+const { execute, data, error, status } = useAction(createTodo)

 const title = ref('')